 The Mainline of Florida's Turnpike System is 320 miles long.
-It consists of the 265-mile expressway between Wildwood/I-75 in central Florida and Miami (Golden Glades), the 47-mile SR 821 in Miami-Dade County and the eight-mile Beachline West Expressway in Orlando.
+It consists of the 265-mile SR 91 between Wildwood/I-75 in central Florida and Miami (Golden Glades), the 47-mile SR 821 in Miami-Dade County and the eight-mile Beachline West Expressway in Orlando.
 The interchange numbering system, based on mileposts (MP), starts at "0" in Florida City and ends with the I-75 junction at MP 309.
 The Turnpike Mainline serves all major east coast communities between Miami and Fort Pierce.
 North of Fort Pierce, the Mainline turns inland passing south and west of Orlando in the vicinity of Walt Disney World, and joins I-75 north of Wildwood.
 Opened in stages between 1957 and 1974, the north-south portion of the Turnpike Mainline currently has access at 69 interchanges.
+With the conversion of the Turnpike Mainline between Lantana (MP 88) and Three Lakes (MP 236) in November 2021, the entire Mainline is now AET.

-Fuel and restaurant facilities are provided at all eight conveniently spaced service plazas, albeit, the Snapper Creek Service plaza provides limited food service.
+Fuel and restaurant facilities are provided at all eight conveniently spaced service plazas, albeit the Snapper Creek Service Plaza provides limited food service.
 The Mainline interchanges and service areas and the principal cities served by the Turnpike Mainline (excluding the Beachline West Expressway) are shown in Table 2, listed from south to north.